The Middle (Jimmy Eat World song): Release and reception

 When "The Middle" was released, the success of the album and the band was dependent on the single breaking through.
 By early 2002, the song had reached the top of the Billboard Modern Rock Tracks chart.
 The song then crossed over to top 40 radio, resulting in it reaching a peak of number five on the Billboard Hot 100.
-Although they would have more Top 40 hits on the former chart, "The Middle" remains their sole Top 40 hit on the Hot 100 to date.
+Although they would have more Top 40 hits on the former chart, "The Middle" remains their only Top 40 hit on the Hot 100 to date.
 It was also the band's only appearance on the Billboard Mainstream Rock Tracks chart, peaking at number 39.
 The song also charted in the UK, reaching a peak of number 26 in 2002.
 "The Middle" was the most commercially successful single released from Bleed American.
 The band toured extensively behind the album, touring with Weezer, Tenacious D, Green Day, Blink-182, and the Vans Warped Tour as well as the band's own headlining tour.

 "The Middle" was the most played song on radio in Canada in 2002.
 Pitchfork Media named the track number 165 on its list of the top 500 tracks of the 2000s.
 Reviewer Mark Richardson wrote of the track: "And if your band delivers that message of hope with the kind of power-pop chorus hook that gives the best couple of Weezer songs a run for their money, you've accomplished something."

 In 2012, The A.V.
 Club published an article entitled, "How Jimmy Eat World's 'The Middle' Became the Best Song for a Bad Time", with Jason Heller noting, "'The Middle' wasn't a sellout.
 It was a return to form, one made by a band that had a lot more wisdom, scars, and songwriting talent than it did seven years prior—and a band that was in a position where do or die looked like the only options."

 Critics compared Kelly Clarkson's single "Heartbeat Song" (2015) to "The Middle" due to a notable similarity between the melodies of the songs' verses, as well as their choruses.
-In his review for Idolator, Stern observed both songs' similitude.
-Hunter Hauk of The Dallas Morning News also remarked of the two songs' similarities, but was ambivalent of "Heartbeat Song"'s lack of innovation as compared to Clarkson's previous lead singles.
+In his review for Idolator, Bradley Stern observed both songs' similitude.
+Hunter Hauk of The Dallas Morning News also remarked of the two songs' similarities, but was ambivalent about "Heartbeat Song"'s lack of innovation as compared to Clarkson's previous lead singles.

 In July 2022, a bootleg recording of Prince covering the song at an after-party for the 2009 Oscars resurfaced online.
-Adkins and drummer Zach Lind were played the cover during an interview with Rock Sound, with Adkins describing the cover as "such a trip".
+Adkins and drummer Zach Lind played the cover during an interview with Rock Sound, with Adkins describing the cover as "such a trip".

+Dylan Strome chose "The Middle" as his goal song upon joining the Washington Capitals in 2022, being played when he scores at home games.